IceDogs set to battle Colts on TSN+ | TSN

 The Niagara IceDogs look to defend home ice as they take on the Barrie Colts in an Ontario Hockey League divisional battle on TSN+.

-You can watch the game Friday night at 8pm ET/5pm PT on TSN+.
+You can watch the game Friday night at 7pm ET/4pm PT on TSN+.

 Niagara leads the Central Division with a 10-3-0 record and have the third-best record in the league behind the Kitchener Rangers and Windsor Spitfires.